AndreiMaelstrom/pve-ramfs-manager/README.md

 ### Prerequisites

-- Proxmox VE 7.x or 8.x
+- Proxmox VE >= 8.x (tested on 9.1, earlier versions might work but they haven't been tested!)
 - Root access
 - At least 500MB free RAM
 - Systemd-based system